Learn about is LP gas heavier than air, is LPG heavier than air, is LPG gas heavier than air, liquefied petroleum gas density, and LPG gas density

 At standard temperature and pressure – STP¹ – LPG is a gas.

-LPG gas (vapour) is heavier than air.
+LPG gas is heavier than air (for LPG vapour).

-● LPG – propane – weighs 0.1162 lbs/ft³.
+Liquefied petroleum gas – LPG density is 0.1162 lbs/ft³.
 Air weighs 0.0752 lbs/ft³.

 Note that LPG gas is also referred to as “LPG vapour”.